plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 With all the new trials and customers, and an increase in larger websites using our service, Plausible became much slower to use.
 To continue our growth, we needed to improve our technology.

 We [moved from our PostgreSQL database to ClickHouse](https://plausible.io/blog/may-2020-recap) to make the app much faster and handle much bigger websites.
-Moving to ClickHouse was the best technical decision we've made, and we're now counting more than one billion page views per month while still providing a very fast-loading dashboard.
+Moving to ClickHouse was the best technical decision we've made, and we're now able to count more than one billion page views per month while still providing a very fast-loading dashboard.

 ### July: Once again on the top of Hacker News ($2,844 MRR)